ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 barks**.

 By the end of this post, the program (which you have full, open-access to) will detect dog barks using **PyAudio** and make decisions on whether to praise or scold the dog based on its behavior.
+This is all done **in real time**.
 At this point, both praising and scolding means playing a pre-recorded voice of the owner that is either of positive or negative sentiment.
 The audio, statistics, and time of each bark, as well as statistics of owner responses are stored in a **SQLite** database.
 Finally, I'll show some interactive plots of